arewhyaeenn/OOP_HELLO_WORLD/README.md

-# COMP 150 Lab 1 - Hello World
+# Object-Oriented Programming - Hello World

 In this lab, you will: